 - We are happy to explain the American Disabilities Act requirements at any time.

 - According to the American Audiology Academy, approximately 36 million Americans suffer from hearing loss.

 - More than half of the people with hearing loss are younger than age 65.

 - Hearing loss is the third most common health problem in the US.

 Our goal is to help people hear better & live better

 - Assist2Hear is committed to improving hearing access for the hard of hearing in venues throughout the Midwest.

-- We work closely with the HLAA to loop venues important to the hearing impaired community.
+- We work closely with the HLAA to loop venues important to the hearing loss community.